micro-manager/micro-manager.github.io/_pages/Point_Grey_Research.md

 Install the [FlyCap2 viewer
 software](https://www.ptgrey.com/support/downloads) for your OS.
 Make sure that the FlyCapture2 software works with your camera.
-Copy libiomp5md.dll and FlyCapture2\_v100.dll (from the bin or bin64 directory in the FlyCap2 directory) to the Micro-Manager directory (default: C:\\Program Files\\Micro-Manager).
-Since we are not allowed to re-distribute FlyCapture2\_v100.dll, it may well be that 2.13.3.61 is no longer available (in which case you should ask Point Grey for a copy of 2.13.3.61 or re-build the Micro-Manager Point Grey Device adapter against the then available SDK).
+Copy libiomp5md.dll and FlyCapture2\_v140.dll (from the bin or bin64 directory in the FlyCap2 directory, you may need to install the full SDK to find these files) to the Micro-Manager directory (default: C:\\Program Files\\Micro-Manager).
+Since we are not allowed to re-distribute FlyCapture2\_v140.dll, it may well be that 2.13.3.61 is no longer available (in which case you should ask Point Grey for a copy of 2.13.3.61 or re-build the Micro-Manager Point Grey Device adapter against the then available SDK).